Naww137/Syndat/Development.md

 #### Packgaing and User installation
   - Look into putting dependencis into setup.cfg file rather than the current method of (pip installing all dependencies in requirements. file).
 This may be more robust.

 #### Sphinx
   - Inlcude sphinx/latex extension that allows for mathematical expressions in documentation
   - Get example to render plot in html
+  - In the examples for stochastic functions, use an independent RNG to set the seed rather than the depreciated global np.random.seed()